gregmercer/jsframework-talks/README.md

 create app-7.js
 run your node server
 node app-7.js
-you should see something like when the app starts: gregs-mac:server-talks$ node app-7.js
+you should see something like this when the app starts: gregs-mac:server-talks$ node app-7.js
 'numQuotes = 0'
 'adding quotes'